Carnosine supplement benefit and side effect, as

 Memory and Mood

-Usage: Take half or 1 carnosine capsule before or with breakfast a few
+Half or one carnosine capsule before or with breakfast a few

 times a week, or as directed by your qualified health